sounddrill31/linoffice/README.md

 <details><summary>Examples</summary>

 - Using multiple Office documents/windows can be tricky.
 For example, opening an Office window might not open until you start it a second time and you may or may not get two windows then.
 Or, opening a new Office window might close already open ones.
 Don't panic - your documents are not lost.
 Just launch the latest Office window again and you should now see both the new one and old one.
 Sometimes, opening a new windows might also have the quirk that the focus is on the older Office window which is sitting in the background.
 The solution is to minimize the old one so that the focus is gone..
 - Moving and resizing windows does not always work well, particularly on setups with multiple monitors.
-Most desktop environments use the shortcut "Meta + Left-Click" for moving a window and and "Meta + Right-Click" for resizing; this is a very reliable to move around or resize Office windows.
+Most desktop environments use the shortcut "Meta or Alt + Left-Click" for moving a window and and "Meta or Alt + Right-Click" for resizing; this is a very reliable to move around or resize Office windows.
 - Dialog boxes (commonly encountered when working with charts in Excel for example) spawn as new, separate windows, but they can sometimes appear behind the main window and at the same time block the main window until you close the dialog box.
 - Dialog windows may also have a bad size, e.g. the "edit chart data" window in Excel often cuts off the "OK" at the bottom.
-The solution, again, is to resize the window using a shortcut like "Meta + Right-Click" in order to access the "OK" button.
+The solution, again, is to resize the window using a shortcut like "Meta or Alt + Right-Click" in order to access the "OK" button.

 </details>